sdbtools/pathfinder/README.md

 command! -bang -nargs=* PFpicker call pathfinder#picker(<q-args>, #{file_type:<bang>1})
 ```
 This is the fastest option.
-Use a bang to remove the file type constraint.
+Use a bang to remove a file type constraint.

 -  Search files using grep
 ```